School Information Management System: History

 In 1988, a commercial company, SIMS Ltd, was founded to further develop SIMS.
 SIMS Ltd was acquired by Capita Group in 1994.

 In December 2020, Capita decided to sell their Education Software Solutions business (whose flagship product is SIMS) to private equity house Montagu in an effort to reduce debts.
-Montagu have stated that they intend to continue developing SIMS with a plan to release the latest version, SIMS 8, after the acquisition process has completed.
+Montagu stated that it intended to continue developing SIMS with a plan to release the latest version, SIMS 8, after the acquisition process was completed.

+In 2021, a review by Montagu found “significant issues with the technological feasibility” of SIMS 8, reportedly making it “not commercially feasible”.
+Education Software Solutions subsequently joined ParentPay Group, which announced SIMS Next Gen.

 Market share

-SIMS has a market share of over 80% in the MIS industry for schools in England and Wales.
+SIMS has a market share of just over 50% in the MIS industry for schools in England and Wales.

 In 2005, citing serious issues posed by what they described as the overwhelming market dominance of SIMS and the lack of competition, Becta reported that the charges to schools of maintaining current Management Information Systems (MIS) from the dominant supplier had increased up to threefold since 1999.
 Becta said that many schools and colleges are being charged ever-increasing amounts to maintain their MIS and are not receiving value for the money they spend.

 Other criticism in the Becta report was as follows: